A Special Class Of Cruises

 One reason for these cheap cruises include the fact that cruise lines spend a lot on fuel and other expenses to reposition a cruise ship.
 The ship is going to make the voyage and cruise lines want to keep their staff and crew busy.

-Cruise lines usually contract for crews to work from 6 to 9 months at a stretch, and a major portion, if not all, of a crew’s income is from tips.
+Cruise lines usually contract for crews to work from six to nine months at a stretch, and a major portion, if not all, of a crew’s income is from tips.

 Do the math and you will agree that reposition cruises offer unmatched value among all of your vacation options.